 5. Acidity: Medium

-Unblended, pure cabernet sauvignon is a medium acidity wine.
-They carry a pleasant amount of pucker and tart that hits your tongue up front before giving way to its earthier and sugary notes.
+Unblended, pure cabernet sauvignon is a medium-acidity wine.
+The wines carry a pleasant amount of pucker and tart that hits your tongue upfront before giving way to its earthier and sugary notes.

 Cabernet sauvignon is one of the driest red wine varietals on the market — indeed, they’re one of the driest wines altogether!
-Thanks primarily to its full body, a sip of cabernet sauvignon will feel denser and heavier on the tongue, therefore creating that familiar, mouth-drying sensation.
+Thanks primarily to its robust body, a sip of cabernet sauvignon will feel denser and heavier on the tongue, therefore creating that familiar, mouth-drying sensation from the high amount of tannins.
+Cabernet sauvignon has very little residual sugar because winemakers allow the yeast to ferment for long periods and consume the sugar.
+The lack of sugar is what creates a dry wine.

 7. Strength: Moderate to Intense

-Cabernet sauvignon’s bold, full-body and high-tannin count are the one-two punch behind its moderate to intense strength.
-Depending on the quality of the soil where it was grown, its maceration techniques, oak processing and aging amount, the balance between a cab sav’s vegetal, spice and fruit notes will vary.
-One thing is sure, though — you’ll get nuance in a good bottle of cabernet sauvignon, presenting you with a full-bodied glass of wine great on its own or paired with food.
+Cabernet sauvignon’s bold, full body and high tannin count are the one-two punch behind its moderate to intense strength.
+Depending on the soil quality where the grapes grew, its maceration techniques, oak processing and aging amount, the balance between a cab sav’s vegetal, spice and fruit notes will vary.
+A French cabernet sauvignon is likely to be much earthier and more robust than a more fruit-forward Argentinian varietal.
+One thing is sure, though — you’ll get nuance in a good bottle of cabernet sauvignon, presenting you with a rich-tasting glass of wine great on its own or paired with food.

 8. Finish: Long and Savory